Skip to main content

 • This section contains crucial information about the task, such as:

 • Created by: The user who initially created the task.
-Each task can have only one creator.
+Each task can have

 • Assigned to: The person responsible for completing the task.
 Each task can have multiple assignees.
 Assigned to is mandatory field.